 Deputy Buzzword - PC 101

 Deputy Buzzword is dressed in civilian garb - a gray business suit with a plain blue tie.
-He walks to the podium, sets down his notes, clears his throat, and begins to speak with a droning voice.
+He walks to the podium, sets down his notes, clears his throat, and begins to speak.

 "I want to thank CEO Bigwig, and Officer Wordsmith for having me today.
 I am here to present the Advanced PC 101 workshop which will give you the most current, updated PC information.
 Now, If you have your PC police conference workbook, please turn to page three."